Cognigy/Documentation/Cognigy-docs-specs.md

 ### TASK: Setup MKdocs pages

-* Wireframe of the page - (consider localization/versioning and customization, different products, links to help center, the possibility of contributing to the documentation)
+* Wireframe of the page - (consider localization/versioning and customization, different products, links to help center, the possibility of contributing to the documentation) [Mockups](https://cognigy-my.sharepoint.com/:p:/p/e_helms/ERmzmCBm6yRCvzeoO2lWWXgBVDmxG63AN8B0bemyePyg-w?e=ocrF9x)
-* Yml doc setup (meta data etc - https://ibm.github.io/workshop-setup/MKDOCS/ ) https://www.mkdocs.org/user-guide/configuration/
-* Folder structure creation (consider localization/versioning and customization, different products) https://squidfunk.github.io/mkdocs-material/customization/#setup-and-theme-structure
-* Customization of the template: [Mockups](https://cognigy-my.sharepoint.com/:p:/p/e_helms/ERmzmCBm6yRCvzeoO2lWWXgBVDmxG63AN8B0bemyePyg-w?e=ocrF9x)
+* Customization of the template:
 	* Basic - YML doc
 	* Deep - extra CSS
+* Yml doc setup (config files)
+* Folder structure creation (consider localization/versioning and customization, different products)
-* Markdown extensions needed for the theme: https://squidfunk.github.io/mkdocs-material/reference/abbreviations/ Formatting options: https://www.mkdocs.org/user-guide/configuration/
+* Markdown extensions needed for the theme to do the necessary formating with Markdown syntax

 ### TASK: Readme.io content transformation to MKDocs

 * Export markdown files from ReadMe.io
-* Run scripts to convert to normal MD files (https://github.com/phantombuster/readme.io-to-markdown)
+* Run scripts to convert to normal MD files (if decided)
 * Image migration/storage to MKDocs

 ### TASK: Localization setup

 * Localization of the template – MK Docs integrated languages
-* Integrate translations of the theme into MKDocs Cognigy (https://squidfunk.github.io/mkdocs-material/setup/changing-the-language/#site-language) - Consider using a Unicode-aware slug function
+* Integrate translations of the theme into MKDocs Cognigy - Consider using a Unicode-aware slug function
 * Localization of the content
 * Set up at least one translation directory - Consider: Separation of languages to single MKDocs instances (because of bandwidth)